 Faculty members shall participate in the fall faculty workshop preceding the opening of school.
 They shall attend the autumn convocation officially opening the school year, the honors convocation, the baccalaureate service and the commencement exercises.
 The traditional academic procession, requiring full academic regalia, shall be part of these events.
-The office of the director of facilities and operations shall arrange for rental or provision of caps, gowns and hoods for faculty who request it.
 If absence is unavoidable, the faculty member shall submit a written request for excuse to the Vice President for Academic Affairs.